shyamal-anadkat/mood-n-movies/scripts/non-dl/README.md

 ```
 * `Genre mapping`: We have compared the genres classified based on movies to genres classified in the input data by IMDB

+## LDA Topic Modeling
-* `LDA topic modeling`: We take input from the user as to describe the movie they want to watch after selecting the mood.
-The movvies in the input data are classified into certain topics based on LDA unsupervised approach.
-We also use the same on the input user is providing and compare the scores using MSE to see the closest mapping.
+* We take input from the user  to describe the movie they want to watch after selecting the mood.
+* All the movies in the input data are classified into certain topics based on LDA unsupervised approach.
+* We use the same modeling on the input user has provided and compare the scores using MSE to see the closest mapping.

+## Sentence Mapping
-* `Sentence Mapping`: We have done tokenization, lemmatization and removed stop words from the plot summary and the input given by the user.
-Now we see how many common words are there between plot summary and input. this ratio is used to filter the best match
+* We did tokenization, lemmatization and removed stop words from the plot summary and the input given by the user.
+* We then calculated ratio between number of common words to number of words in input. this ratio is used to filter the best match